A journey back to life: Woodring reclaims life through faith and photographs

 “God healed me through the camera lens and through his nature,” Woodring said.

-Woodring is the director of Volunteer Services and Career Pathways for Appalachian Regional Healthcare System.
-In the wake of the personal tragedy, she reconnected with photography, and is the featured artist in Cannon Memorial Hospital’s Dickson Gallery for November.
+Woodring is the director of volunteer services and career pathways for Appalachian Regional Healthcare System.
+In the wake of the personal tragedy, she reconnected with photography, and was the featured artist in Cannon Memorial Hospital’s Dickson Gallery for November.

 Woodring’s passion is chasing nature and landscape photographs, a pursuit that has taken her on a number of adventures in the outdoors.
 Woodring began posting her photos on Facebook.